 How do I apply for an internship?

-Graduate students, law students, and undergraduate students can apply online for the internship by filling out the application below and submitting it along with their cover letter and résumé.
+Graduate students, law students, and undergraduate students can apply for the internship by filling out the application below and submitting it along with their cover letter, writing sample, and résumé.

 NOTE: Each student is responsible for obtaining permission from the appropriate department of his or her university if s/he is seeking to obtain college credit for the internship, including submitting the necessary paperwork prior to the deadline imposed by the university.
 The Beacon Center is not responsible for ensuring that the student meets his or her university’s requirements.

-To apply, submit your application, cover letter, and résumé to the address below:
+To apply, submit your application, cover letter, writing sample, and résumé to the address below: